If you need lead services as discussed in this article, call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.

 Written By: Robert E. Sheriff, MS, CIH, CSP President

-There are an estimated 16,000 to 18,000 indoor firing ranges in the United States.
+There are an estimated 17,000 indoor firing ranges in the United States.
 Of course, such gun ranges are a necessity for security personnel, police and the military but they are becoming increasingly more popular among the general public for personal security and recreation.

-It has been recognized, at least for several decades, that shooters are at risk for lead poisoning—now there are more and more young shooters joining the ranks—the younger you are the greater the risk of lead exposure affecting your health.
+It has been recognized, at least for several decades, that shooters are at risk for lead poisoning—now there are more and more young shooters joining the ranks—the younger you are the greater the risk of lead exposure affecting your health, and those around them.

-Numerous published studies has shown elevated blood levels of shooters that are 2, 4, 8 times above the recommended blood lead level of 5 ug/dl of whole blood.
+Numerous published studies have shown elevated blood levels of shooters that are 2, 4, 8 times above the recommended blood lead level of 5 ug/dl of whole blood.

 What’s more only the latest indoor ranges have effective ventilation systems that trap the lead dust before it is exhausted out of the building onto the roof or ground to be washed away by wind and rain throughout the area.
 (Some ranges have outdoor playgrounds to occupy children while their guardians are using the firing range!)
 More lead poisoning potential.

 Lead poisoning potential extends beyond the shooters who may spend an hour or two at the range where the range officers must be there 8 hours or more per day.
 What about gun enthusiasts who cast their own bullets and load them?
-Another lead exposure situation.
+Another lead exposure situation since the activities are performed in their homes.

 What about those who eat and smoke at the firing range?
-Over time these actions are being banned—fortunately.
+Over time these actions are being banned in most gun ranges.
+There is a problem with gun ranges/galleries that are part of a social club (sportsman blub, elks, etc) that have kitchens & party rooms.

 You may think these exposure potentials to lead dust and the risk of lead poisoning only affects a small population.
 Clearly this is wrong.
-In the U.S., there are approximately 20 million citizens who use firing ranges for leisure activity and over 1 million law enforcement officers who regularly train at indoor ranges.
+In the U.S., there are approximately 20 million citizens who use firing ranges for leisure activity and over 1 million law enforcement officers who regularly train at indoor ranges, and the number is growing!

 Remember that it is not just the bullets that are lead but the primers as well.
 In fact, the discharge from the primer is likely the most significant amount of lead released into the shooter’s breathing zone.

-Although lead is a metal, it is thought that it is unlikely that it will get into water.
-However, us wacky scientists know that metals are dissolved into water that is acidic, of which most surface waters are at least slightly acidic in the U.S. and throughout the world—as a matter of fact.
+Although lead is a metal, it is thought that it is unlikely that it will get into the water.
+However, we wacky scientists know that metals are dissolved into the water that is acidic, of which most surface waters are at least slightly acidic in the U.S. and throughout the world—as a matter of fact.
+Thus the dissolved lead can get into the water supply and does.
+Fortunately, there are tests for lead in drinking water and effective filtrations systems.

-Cleaning up a lead contaminated firing range is a daunting task.
+Cleaning up a lead-contaminated firing range is a daunting task.
 To reach the U.S. Army/Air Force National Guard recommended level of 200 ug/ft2 (200 micrograms lead per square foot of surface area) is very difficult—sometimes practically impossible—requiring encapsulation as the only alternative—or demolition—of course.
+Disposal of lead-contaminated building debris is also a problem again acidity and groundwater.

 There is much more to the health risks to shooters, range personnel, building occupants, families, and young children than is discussed here.
-Future articles will talk more about these health impacts to everyone involved with indoor firing ranges.
+Future articles will talk more about these health impacts on everyone involved with indoor firing ranges and lead poisoning at indoor shooting ranges.

 Beauchamp, C., Page, E., Alarcon, W.A., et. al., “Indoor Firing Ranges and Elevated BLL’s,” MMWR Morb Mortal Weekly, 2014: 63: 347-51.